 Built around the railroad, mining, and cattle ranching, Cheyenne thrived during its early decades, both before and after becoming a state in 1890.
 The city's historic downtown reflects this colorful past in its grand hotels, stately business buildings, and lavish homes.
 A fun and interesting way to take in these amazing buildings, as well as the stories and the characters behind them, is on a walking tour.
 Brochures with maps and descriptions of over 50 structures are available online or at local businesses and visitor centers.

 03 of 08

-Cheyenne's major and long-running event, the Cheyenne Frontier Days activities run for 10 days each July.
+Cheyenne's major and long-running event, the Cheyenne Frontier Days festival runs for 10 days each July.
 Known as "the Daddy of 'em All," the professional rodeo competition is the star attraction.
 Each scheduled rodeo includes the full range of events along with entertaining track acts.
-Other major festivities on the schedule include the Grand Parade (which runs several days), the Chuckwagon Cookoff, an air show, and concerts from major country music performers.
+Other major events on the schedule include the Grand Parade (which runs several days), the Chuckwagon Cookoff, an air show, and concerts from major country music performers.
 The "Indian Village" offers Native American dance, storytelling, and performances as well as food and vendor booths.
-"Wild Horse Gulch" is an Old West street fair, complete with food and craft booths, live entertainments.
+"Wild Horse Gulch" is an Old West street fair, complete with food and craft booths plus live entertainment.

 04 of 08